purwar1997/shopease/README.md

   - Order management
     - Update order status
     - Delete an order
-    - Sort orders by amount
+    - Sort orders by amount - asc or desc

 ## 5. Advance Features

 - Pagination to render large lists of products, orders and users
 - Sanitization and validation of data entered in React Forms
 - Lazy loading to import bundles only when they are required, thereby reducing the initial bundle size